aab641/termon/README.md

 # termon
 Raspberry Pi Hardware Monitor Application.
-See CPU &amp; GPU Performance of your Desktop/Laptop from a raspberry pi.
-This is a client application, please download the server application from https://openhardwaremonitor.org/downloads/
+See CPU &amp; GPU Performance of your Desktop/Laptop from a raspberry pi. termon is a client application, Open Hardware Monitor is the server application from https://openhardwaremonitor.org/downloads/

 The server application makes your hardware vitals accessible; serving a json webpage with all the information needed.